 Ager, P., Brückner, M. (2013).
 Cultural diversity and economic growth: Evidence from the US during the age of mass migration.
 European Economic Review.

-Andersen, T.B., Dalgaard, C-J., Selaya, P. (2015).
-Geography and the Emergence of Global Income Differences.
-Forthcoming in Review of Economic Studies.
+Andersen, T.B., Dalgaard, C-J. L., Selaya, P. (2016).
+Climate and the Emergence of Global Income Differences.
+The Review of Economic Studies.

 Andersen, T.B., Jensen, P.S., Skovsgaard, C.V.
-(2015).
+(2016).
 The Heavy Plough and the Agricultural Revolution of the Middle Ages.
-Forthcoming in Journal of Development Economics.
+Journal of Development Economics.

-Boberg-Fazlic, N., Sharp, P. (2015).
+Boberg-Fazlic, N., Sharp, P. (2017).
 Does Welfare Spending Crowd Out Charitable Activity?
 Evidence from Historical England under the Poor Laws.
-Forthcoming in Economic Journal.
+Economic Journal.

 Borowiecki, K. (2013).
 Geographic Clustering and Productivity: An Instrumental Variable Approach for Classical Composers.
 Journal of Urban Economics.

 Hansen, C.W., Jensen, P.S., Skovsgaard, C.V.
 (2015).
-Modern Gender Roles and Agricultural History: The Neolithic inheritance.
-Forthcoming in Journal of Economic Growth.
+Modern Gender Roles and Agricultural History: The Neolithic Inheritance.
+Journal of Economic Growth.

 Henriksen, I., Hviid, M., Sharp, P. (2012).
 Law and Peace: Contracts and the Success of the Danish Dairy Cooperatives.
 Journal of Economic History.